danilp10/dacdApp/README.md

 ## Functionality Summary and Description

-The Java Weather Forecasting Application periodically obtains weather forecasts from the OpenWeatherMap API and sends them to the broker, allowing to read these forecasts through a subscription system.
-It provides multi-island forecasts, including temperature, precipitation probability, humidity, clouds and wind speed for the next 5 days at 12:00 p.m.
-In addition, forecasts in the form of events are written serialised in a directory, with one event per line.
+This Java application periodically obtains weather forecasts from the OpenWeatherMap API and hotel availability information and sends them to the broker, allowing these forecasts and information to be read through a subscription system.
+Provides forecasts for multiple cities, including temperature, chance of precipitation, humidity, clouds, and wind speed for the next 5 days at 12:00 p.m.
+It also provides detailed information on the availability of some of the best hotels in the area, along with their price per night, total price including taxes, number of nights and other variables for the next 5 days.
+Additionally, forecasts and hotel information are written as serialized events in a directory, with one event per line.

 ## Key Features

-- **API Integration:** The application fetches weather forecasts from the OpenWeatherMap API periodically.
+- **API Integration:** The application periodically obtains weather forecasts from the OpenWeatherMap API and information on the availability and price of some hotels from the Xotelo API.

-- **Message Broker:** Utilizes a message broker to send and manage weather forecasts, allowing access through a subscription system.
+- **Message Broker:** Uses a message broker to send and manage weather forecasts and hotel information, allowing access through a subscription system.

-- **Multi-Island Forecasts:** Provides forecasts for multiple islands, including temperature, precipitation probability, humidity, clouds, and wind speed for the next 5 days at 12:00 p.m.
+- **Multi-City Forecasts:** Provides multi-city forecasts including temperature, chance of precipitation, humidity, clouds and wind speed for the next 5 days at 12:00 PM.

-- **Event Serialization:** Serializes weather forecasts into events and stores them in a directory, with each event written on a separate line.
+- **Event Serialization:** Serializes weather forecasts and hotel information into events and stores them in a directory, with each event written on a separate line.

-- **Scheduled Fetching:** Automatically queries the API every 6 hours to update weather predictions.
+- **Scheduled fetch:** Automatically queries both APIs every 6 hours to update information.

+-**Datamart and GUI:** the broker's data is sent to a datamart in the form of an SQL database that stores the information of both providers.
+This information from the datamart is what is used for the implementation of the GUI, which, depending on the location, provides information on the availability of hotels in the area, along with the corresponding weather predictions.

 ## Project Structure

 The project is structured into different modules and packages:

-- `org.ulpgc.dacd.model:` Contains model classes representing locations and weather data.
+- `weather_provider: org.ulpgc.dacd.model:` Contains model classes representing locations and weather data.

-- `org.ulpgc.dacd.control:` Includes controllers for handling weather data, connecting to the API, storing data in the database, and managing JMS messaging.
+- `weather_provider: org.ulpgc.dacd.control:` Includes controllers for handling weather data, connecting to the API, storing data in the database, and managing JMS messaging.

 - `org.ulpgc.dacd.control.JmsWeatherStore:` Implements the `WeatherStore` interface for saving weather data to a JMS (Java Message Service) topic.

+- `hotel_provider: org.ulpgc.dacd.model:` Contains model classes representing hotel data.

+- `hotel_provider: org.ulpgc.dacd.control:` Includes controllers for handling hotel data, connecting to the API, storing data in the database, and managing JMS messaging.

+- `org.ulpgc.dacd.control.JmsHotelStore:` Implements the `HotelStore` interface for saving hotel data to a JMS (Java Message Service) topic.

-- `org.ulpgc.dacd.control.EventStoreBuilder:` Listens for weather data on a JMS durable subscription and processes it using `JsonStore`.
+- `org.ulpgc.dacd.control.EventStoreBuilder:` Listens for weather and hotel data on a JMS durable subscription and processes it using `JsonStore`.

-- `org.ulpgc.dacd.JsonStore:` Stores weather data in JSON format in a specific directory structure.
+- `org.ulpgc.dacd.JsonStore:` Stores weather and hotel data in JSON format in a specific directory structure.

+- `travel_business_unit: org.ulpgc.dacd.view:` Contains the GUI.

+- `travel_business_unit: org.ulpgc.dacd.control:` Responsible of recieving the information of the broker and store it in the datamart.

 ## Design